Murray swishes a half-court heave at the halftime buzzer for the Nuggets in Game 3 vs. Timberwolves

 Murray crouched down for some extra coaxing of his heave from behind the half-court line, watched the ball sail on track toward the basket and — swish! — struck a pose right in front of the broadcast table.

+“So sick.
+You make something like that, it’s like `OK, at least we know our point guard’s hot,’” said Aaron Gordon, who had 25 points on 12-for-13 shooting Sunday night in the series-tying 115-107 victory over the Timberwolves in Game 4 of the Western Conference semifinals.

-As TNT announcer Kevin Harlan exuberantly called the improbable make, the Nuggets raced over to swarm their teammate and celebrate the 15-point lead they took at halftime on Sunday night in Game 4 of their Western Conference semifinal series on the Timberwolves.
+As TNT announcer Kevin Harlan exuberantly called the improbable make, the Nuggets raced over to swarm their teammate in appreciation of the 15-point halftime lead he’d just given them.
+The celebration didn’t include star Nikola Jokic, who claimed he was already headed to the locker room to rest.

+Defending champ Nuggets tie Timberwolves with 2nd straight road win, 115-107 in Game 4

 That was quite the dagger Murray delivered for the defending champions.